T-Bone and Side-Impact Collisions in North Carolina

 The Bottom Line

 T-bone (side-impact) collisions are among the deadliest types of car accidents because the side of a vehicle offers far less structural protection than the front or rear.
 These crashes most often happen at intersections and disproportionately result in traumatic brain injuries, broken ribs, hip fractures, and internal organ damage.
 Fault usually depends on which driver had the right of way -- but NC's contributory negligence rule means even the driver who was hit can lose their entire claim if the insurance company finds any fault.
+Acting fast to preserve camera footage, traffic signal records, and vehicle EDR data is often the difference between winning and losing a disputed T-bone case.

 Why T-Bone Collisions Are So Dangerous